 On the forefeet they have five toes while the hind feet have four.
 There claws are non-retractable.
 Their tail makes up half of their body length at 25.8cm (10.2in) in males and 24.4cm (9.6in) for females.
 A healthy devil will have a fat tail as this is where they store fat.

 From the start of the head to the base of the tail an average male devil measures 65.2cm (25.7in) while females are smaller at 57cm (22in).
+At the shoulder they stand 30cm (1ft) tall.
 An average weight for a male is 8kg (18lb) while for a female it is 6kg (13lb).

 Tasmanian devils are carnivores.
 Most of their diet is made up of carrion.
 They feed upon whatever is available.
 Their hunting abilities are also brilliant and they can hunt prey up to the size of a kangaroo.
-Wombat is a preferred food as it is easy to catch due to its slow speed and high in fat.
-Foods including farm animals, reptiles, amphibians, insects and sea creatures have all been found to be consumed by the Tasmanian Devil.
+Wombat is a preferred food as it is easy to catch due to its slow speed and high is in fat.

 When eating they consume everything including the bones and fur.
 They will eat food no matter how old it is.
 When eating they take in as much food as possible in each feed.
 By eating all of the old food they reduce the amount of flies and other pests in the area.